REAL ESTATE AGENT

 An agent comes with loads of selling homes, so he will have a fairly accurate idea of the right price for the house.
 The agent has access to data and information on the market as he can rely on a network of his fellow real estate agents to get this information.

 Properly staged home stands the chance of a quick sale as it becomes more attractive, and promises more value to the potential buyer.
 Proper staging involves getting the littlest details right, for example, the color of the door frames or the rug.
 This can only be learnt from years of experience, so a private seller will keep doing trial and error.

 An agent will have handled different sets of clients before, and will know the type of staging that is appropriate for the home’s class of buyers.

 A home purchase involves loads of financial and legal paperwork which can be daunting for a private seller.
 An agent is likely to have templates of these documents for faster processing.

-Advertising comes with a lot of exposure while an agent acts as a barrier from jokers and other unwarranted contact.
+Advertising comes with a lot of exposure while an agent acts as a barrier from unwarranted contact from potential buyers and “tire kickers”.

 If you’re looking to hire a real estate professional, makes sure to give us a call at Sali Homes.
 We are in the business of making real estate easy for you!